 - sweetened grains such as waffles

 Caffeine is a central nervous system stimulant.
-It’s found in many foods and beverages, including coffee, tea, soft drinks, chocolate, and kola nuts.
+It’s found in many foods and beverages, including coffee, tea, soft drinks, and chocolate.
 It hasn’t been determined yet if high caffeine intake increases risk for coronary heart disease.

-The Mayo Clinic notes that while recent studies have generally found no definitive connection between drinking coffee and an increased risk for heart disease, the research does suggest possible risks.
+The Mayo Clinic notes that while studies have found no definitive connection between drinking coffee and an increased risk for heart disease, the research does suggest possible risks.
 Studies show that high consumption of unfiltered coffee is associated with minor increases in cholesterol levels.
-It’s also been found that two or more daily cups of coffee can increase the risk of heart disease in people with a common genetic mutation that slows the body’s breakdown of caffeine.

 Although the jury is still out in several of these areas, some things are clear.
 Eating a healthy, low-fat diet that includes fruits and vegetables, lean protein, and whole grains can improve your heart health both now and in the future.